sghislandi/GSSI_Numerical_Methods_2020-2021/README.md

 * Implementation of Runge-Kutta ODE integration (without and with adaptive step size method) for the pendulum;

+* Implementation of Crank-Nicolson PDE integration for diffusive equation with additional source term;

 The folder 'pyplots' contains Python scripts useful to plot the results of every single executable.

 ## Installation
-To build this project clone the repository and, inside it:
+To build this project clone the repository.
+Inside it:

 ```
  $ mkdir build